Konfrontasi

 The jungle terrain of Borneo and the lack of roads straddling the Indonesia–Malaysia border forced both Indonesian and Commonwealth forces to conduct long foot patrols.
 Both sides relied on light infantry operations and air transport, although Commonwealth forces enjoyed the advantage of better helicopter deployment and resupply to forward operating bases.
 Rivers were also used as a method of transport and infiltration.
 Although combat operations were primarily conducted by ground forces, airborne forces played a vital support role and naval forces ensured the security of the sea flanks.
 The British provided most of the defensive effort, although Malaysian forces steadily increased their contributions, and there were periodic contributions from Australian and New Zealand forces within the combined Far East Strategic Reserve stationed then in Peninsular Malaysia and Singapore.

 Initially, Indonesian attacks on East Malaysia relied heavily on local volunteers trained by the Indonesian Army.
 Over time, the infiltration forces became more organised with the inclusion of a more substantial component of Indonesian forces.
 To deter and disrupt Indonesia's growing campaign of infiltrations, the British responded in 1964 by launching their own covert operations into Indonesian Kalimantan under the code name Operation Claret.
+Claret was successful in gaining the initiative for the British Commonwealth forces, keeping the Indonesians on the defensive.
 Coinciding with Sukarno announcing a 'year of dangerous living' and the 1964 race riots in Singapore, Indonesia launched an expanded campaign of operations into Peninsular Malaysia on 17 August 1964, albeit without military success.
 A build-up of Indonesian forces on the Kalimantan border in December 1964 saw the UK commit significant forces from the UK-based Army Strategic Command.
 Australia and New Zealand deployed roulement combat forces from Peninsular Malaysia to Borneo in 1965–66.
 The intensity of the conflict began to subside following the coup d'état of October 1965 and Sukarno's loss of power to General Suharto.
 A round of serious peace negotiations between the two sides began in May 1966, and a final peace agreement was signed on 11 August 1966 with Indonesia formally recognising Malaysia.